 HOW IS COVID-19 AFFECTING AFRICA’S WILDLIFE CONSERVATION?

 Since the outbreak of the coronavirus, human beings across the globe have been threatened.
 But what does it mean for wildlife and the conservation of other threatened and endangered species?
-With national lockdowns and border closures preventing international tourism and costing jobs, it seems Africa’s wildlife conservation could be yet another casualty of the pandemic.
+It seems Africa’s wildlife conservation could be yet another casualty of the pandemic.

 This means the potential for illegal wildlife trade, including rhino horn, remains alive and well.

 WHO IS PROTECTING OUR WILDLIFE?

 On 23 March, South Africa, which has the world’s largest rhino population, went into a national lockdown due to the virus pandemic.
 All international borders and non-essential services, including tourist destinations at the many wildlife reserves, have been shut down.
 Fortunately, anti-poaching units in government-funded national game reserves are considered an essential service.
 So usual patrols can still take place while the parks remain closed to visitors.
 Adding to this, the increased national police presence, security and roadblocks deployed since the country’s lockdown have helped reduce crime in many areas.
 As a result, there has been no increase in poaching incidents over the past weeks in national parks.

 But this has not been the case for many of Africa’s private wildlife reserves like Rockwood.
 Without government funding to help finance anti-poaching patrols, these areas remain at high risk to poaching.
 Within the first week of the lockdown, nine rhinos were poached on private land in the North West Province.
 At the same time, Botswana lost more than six rhinos to poaching in the week it closed its international borders.